 It’s important to note that not all skin marks that show some of the ABCDE characteristics are cancerous, but the more ABCDE features a skin mark has, the more likely it could be skin cancer.
 It is always wise to be overcautious when evaluating suspected skin cancer.
 Though pictures are helpful to self-examine your skin, only a physician will be able to diagnose skin cancer.

-We adhere to guidelines established by the National Comprehensive Cancer Network (NCCN) to detect all types of skin cancer, using such diagnostic tests and procedures as:
+City of Hope adheres to guidelines established by the National Comprehensive Cancer Network (NCCN) to detect all types of skin cancer, using such diagnostic tests and procedures as:

 Skin examination; a doctor or nurse examines the skin for moles, birthmarks or other pigmented areas that look abnormal in color, size, shape or texture